Let's Get Messy with the Bible

 How does it work?

-On the third Sunday of each month from October to June we gather at Knox United Church for a deep dive into the messy parts of the Bible.
+On the second Sunday of each month from October to June we gather at Knox United Church for a deep dive into the messy parts of the Bible.

 It starts with us gathering at 6:30 p.m. with a few icebreakers and a check-in.
 We then eat a meal together (always vegetarian, gluten free, and dairy free).
 Once the meal has been served we begin our conversation by reading that month's Bible passage.
 These passages are almost always the ones that don't normally get addressed during church.
 They are the messy ones, the hard to read ones, the difficult and the awkward ones.
 Nick Coates then asks a couple of questions, and we launch into what people see in the passage and how it applies to our lives today.
 From there, it is a tad difficult to explain as the conversation goes where the group takes it.